Non-Gaussianity in the Cosmic Microwave Background Induced by Dipolar Dark Matter: Statistical description of the vector perturbations

-The dimensionless factor $\Xi$ is assumed to be very small in the present work, and thus tends to suppress the amplitude of non-Gaussianities.
-However, the denominator $\overline{W}$ in Eq.~\eqref{fNL} is also assumed to be very small ($\overline{W}\ll 10^{-5}$) in order to recover the standard results of linear cosmological perturbations.
-Therefore, the amplitude of the non-Gaussianities produced by the dipole moment could be quite significant.
-Furthermore, we find that this amplitude increases with time after the radiation-matter equality, roughly like $\F^3 \sim a^3$, because the dark matter dipole itself grows after that epoch.
+Furthermore, we find that the amplitude of the non-Gaussianity \eqref{fNL} increases with time after the radiation-matter equality, roughly like $\F^3 \sim a^3$, because the dark matter dipole itself grows after that epoch.
 This behavior is in sharp contrast with usual models of primordial non-Gaussianities, where $\zeta$ remains frozen on super-horizon scales during the standard cosmological era.

 That untypical prediction could be used to test the possible dipolar nature of dark matter as follows.
 Non-Gaussianity in the curvature perturbation can be measured \textit{independently} through the bispectrum of the temperature fluctuations in the CMB, as probed by the Planck satellite, and the bispectrum of the mass density distribution, at low redshifts ($z \lesssim 2$) and large scales, as probed by future galaxy surveys (\textit{e.g.} Euclid, SDSS-III) \cite{Li.al.10,Ve.10}.
 In order to make specific predictions for the relative amplitudes of the non-Gaussianity that could be measured by these various probes, one should extend the analysis of the present work by taking into account the presence of the dipole in the calculation of the transfer functions.